MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ### Task 1: Initialize Microsoft Defender for Endpoint

-In this task, you'll perform the initialization of the Microsoft Defender for Endpoint portal.
+In this task, you'll perform the initialization of the Microsoft Defender for Endpoint.

 1. Log in to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. If you aren't already at the Microsoft 365 Defender portal, start the Microsoft Edge browser.
+1. If you aren't already at the Microsoft Defender XDR portal, start the Microsoft Edge browser.

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).
+1. In the Edge browser, go to the Defender XDR portal at (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.